Shotyi Bole Shotyi Kichhu Nei: Development

 Srijit Mukherji was actively involved with the English professional theatre circuit in Delhi and Bengaluru besides working as an economist and statistician.
-Thus in 2006, Srijit Mukherji had adapted Twelve Angry Men, naming as Mindgame, which was also directed by himself at Alliance Française De Bangalore the same year.
+Thus in 2006, Srijit Mukherji had adapted Twelve Angry Men, under the title as Mindgame, which was also directed by himself at Alliance Française De Bangalore the same year.
 After making his directorial debut with Autograph in 2010, he had planned to make a film on it.
 Anjan Dutt and Rituparno Ghosh were his first choice to play two of the major characters, with Chiranjeet Chakraborty, Swastika Mukherjee, Roopa Ganguly, Rudranil Ghosh, Sujan Neel Mukherjee and Kanchan Mullick being in another major roles.
 In 2012, he revealed the title of the film imagined as Dozen in an interview to The Telegraph on the promotion of his film Hemlock Society.
 It was to go on floors in December 2013, but got shelved because of Ghosh's death in May 2013.
 According to Mukherji, it was difficult to cast any other actor to replace Ghosh in that character, as it was originally written keeping Ghosh in mind.
 He also disagreed to bring some changes in the characteristics as it had a special impact in its story.
 On the other hand, Ghosh also was to star in Mukherji's another venture Chotushkone (2014) in a specific role, which was later finalized having Parambrata Chatterjee as Ghosh's replacement.

 In December 2023, it was reported that Mukherji was reworking on the shelved project entitled as Shotyi Bole Shotyi Kichhu Nei.
 It was officially announced in February 2024, under the production of Shree Venkatesh Films.
 The muharat of the film held on 4 March 2024, where Mukherji considered the film to be his dream project.

 "Issues which have snowballed over the last 18 years have found prominence in my film.
 References to the overall politics of the country have been added and one thing which I want to point out is that, like many things have changed in the new text, many things have remained the same.
 They have become bigger, darker and uglier.
 I have tried to address those issues by escalating the pitch and tenor of those conflicts [...]
 And I was not trying to be politically correct by giving representation to the various sections of the society."